Mostafa1Jamal1/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 The constructor must take 2 arguments w and h Initialize the instance attribute width with the value of w Initialize the instance attribute height with the value of h

+`2-rectangle.js` -> same as `1-rectangle.js` and:
+If w or h is equal to 0 or not a positive integer, create an empty object